dtcenter/MET/internal/scripts/docker/README.md

 the MET repository.

-1. `Dockerfile` checks out MET from GitHub, compiles the specified branch or tag from source, sets a working directory, downloads and installs MET and GhostScript fonts, and deletes the MET source code for tagged releases matching "v"*.
+1. `Dockerfile` checks out MET from GitHub, compiles the specified branch or tag from source, sets a working directory, downloads and installs GhostScript fonts, and deletes the MET source code for tagged releases matching "v"*.
 It uses Docker image for the base compilation environment for MET from the